YannMoisan/hands-on-cats/README.md

 # Refactor

 For each snippet, identify the boilerplate and refactor using scalaz.
+Your mission, if you accept it, is to implement methods marked as todo.
+All the tests are provided, no need to modify them.
+When done, the tests should pass.

 Here are some hints if you need them.

 ## Simple